Always Going Never Gone is now airing on CBC GEM. You can check it out here.

 I am spending this week (March 9-15) as a Visiting Writer at UBC’s Creative Writing Program.
 I love talking about story and I’m so looking forward to a week of focusing on it with Master and Bachelor Fine Art students in Creative Writing.

-Always Going Never Gone will be playing at Newport Beach Film Festival in California.
+Always Going Never Gone will be playing at the prestigious Newport Beach Film Festival in California.
 This festival was in my top ten and I’m really honoured to screen there.
 I’m so grateful of their support of my work in the past.

 Writer/director Wanda Nolan’s chilling Canadian short Always Going Never Gone has a gripping, ethereal tone.
 A graduate student in folklore (Allison Moira Kelly as Kari) interviews an older lady (Mary-Colin Chisolm as Ailish) as part of the former’s research on supernatural legends.
 This short is a difficult one to write about, as even giving some praise where it is due means giving away spoilers, and it should be seen knowing as little as possible going in.
 Chisolm and Kelly play off of each other beautifully, and Rhiannon Morgan also gives a fine performance.
 Sarah Harris’ unsettling score and Justin Simms’ sound design perfectly complement Nolan’s fantastically directed otherworldly tale, gorgeously shot by cinematographer Duncan De Young.